mindspore-ai/docs/docs/mindelec/docs/source_en/parameterization.md

 At present, products such as antennas and mobile phones are usually simulated using commercial simulation software (such as CST and HFS) to obtain results such as the S-parameters.
 Currently, commercial software simulation mainly uses numerical algorithms (such as FDTD) to compute S-parameters.
 The simulation process mainly includes two steps: semi-automatic/automatic mesh division and numerical solution of the Maxwell equations.
 The two steps are time-consuming and computing-consuming.

 MindElec use AI model to directly obtain the S-parameters of the target to be simulated without the iterative calculation of traditional numerical methods, and this can greatly save simulation time.
-MindElec provides two data-driven electromagnetic simulation solutions: parameterization solution and point cloud solution.
+MindSpore Elec provides two data-driven electromagnetic simulation solutions: parameterization solution and point cloud solution.
 The two solutions have the following characteristics:

 - The parameterization solution directly maps parameters to simulation results.
 For example, the antenna width and angle are used as the network input, and the network output are the S-parameters.
 The direct mapping and simple network are the advantage of the parameterization solution.
 - The point cloud solution implements the mapping from the sampling point cloud of the antenna/phone to the simulation result.
 In this solution, the structure file of the mobile phone is converted into the point cloud tensor data, and the convolutional neural network is used to extract the structure features.
 Then, the final simulation result (S-parameters) are obtained through the mapping of multiple full-connected layers.
 The advantage of this solution is that it is applicable to complex working conditions where the number or types of structural parameters may change.